davidretler/RSA-Encryptor/README.md

 The software comes with a command-line front-end as well as a GUI.

 ##How to Run
-You can run the program by downloading the `.jar` in the [`build/v2`](build/v2) directory.
-The program comes as a [GUI](build/v2/RSA_demo.jar).
+You can run the program by downloading the `.jar` in the [`build/v2`](build/v2.1) directory.
+The program comes as a [GUI](build/v2.1/RSA_demo.jar).
 Previously, the program came with an optional CLI, but that has been deprecated and is no longer being updated.

-To run the program, use the command: `java -jar RSA_demo.jar` in the directory of the program.
+To run the program, use the command: `java -jar RSA_Demo.jar` in the directory of the program.
+If this version does not run correctly, try the legacy version (`RSA_Demo_Legacy`) which is compiled for older versions of JRE.

 ##Screenshots
 Overall interface: